josecarlosrt/figma-design/README.md

 ## 🔍 Purpose

-The goal of this project is **not** to build a fully functional web app or complex UI system, but rather to **demonstrate my proficiency in translating static design files into clean, component-based, semantic code**, staying as true as possible to the original layout, spacing, typography, and overall intent of the design.
+The goal of this project is **not** to build a fully functional web app or complex UI system, but rather to **demonstrate my proficiency in translating static design files into clean, semantic code**, staying as true as possible to the original layout, spacing, typography, and overall intent of the design.

 ## ✨ Key Highlights